-Lords debates Police, Crime, Sentencing and Courts Bill
+Lords begins further examination of Police, Crime, Sentencing and Courts Bill

-Members of the Lords debated the main principles and purpose of the Police, Crime, Sentencing and Courts Bill during second reading, on Tuesday 14 September.
+Members of the Lords begin further examination of the Police, Crime Sentencing and Courts Bill in report stage, on Monday 6 September.

 The Police, Crime, Sentencing and Courts Bill aims to make wide-ranging changes across the criminal justice system in areas including police powers, judicial procedures and offender rehabilitation.